esteeschwarz/SPUND-LX/germanic/HA/drafts/_abstractB-ul.md

 	2. is there then societal adaptation of AI produced language?
 	3. what are the rules (historic evidence) for adaptation?

+## going deeper
+### corpus creation
+as proposed in @sec-methods a secure way to building a corpus of AI speech - which we need to explore phenomena - is to archive LLM output to dedicated prompts. we will use an open source model provided with llama which can run on a local machine and is adressed via an API by script.

+#### constraints
+we will form prompts following these directives lead by our research question:
+1. correction of mistakes to devise actual "knowledge" of model concerning standardisation and normative aspects
+2.

 # capacities
 to arrive at a research question, maybe discarding above